 KiwiSaver is not guaranteed by the government, and the schemes are managed by private sector companies called KiwiSaver providers.
 Employers can choose which KiwiSaver provider to invest their money with.

 An employee can join KiwiSaver if he/she is:

-You cannot join KiwiSaver if he/she is:
+An employee can't join KiwiSaver if he/she is:

-To register a new start a completed IRD declaration form will be sent to the IRD by the HR/Payroll department of the clients or provider.
-The Employee must be registered as soon as they start work, and the IRD number can be issued within 24hrs at a cost of $12 or 10 working days for a standard application.
+To register a new start, a completed IRD declaration form will be sent to the IRD by the HR/payroll department of the clients or provider.
+The employee must be registered as soon as they start work, and the IRD number can be issued within 24hrs at a cost of $12 or 10 working days for a standard application.

-If Employees have no IRD number or form they are automatically taxed at the highest rate.
-When setting up a new start the following information is required:
+If employees have no IRD number or form, they are automatically taxed at the highest rate.
+When setting up a new start, the following information is required:

 Payment for leavers must be made by the final day of employment or by agreement.